 12. Check with your electric company to see if they offer a “residential time of use” program.
 Basically you get a lower rates when using electricity during off-peak hours (evenings and weekends may have lower rates).
 You can schedule your laundry, dishes, baking during those lower rate times.

 13. Run the washer on warm or cold, instead of hot for all loads.
 We wash on warm for most loads.

-14. Hang your clothes out to dry instead of running the dryer (during warm months).
+14. Hang your clothes out to dry instead of running the dryer (during warm months) or use dryer balls.

 15. Get energy efficient appliances.
 They use less energy.
 This will save you money in the long run.

 16. Install central air – this may keep your house one temperature and only run when needed.
 Unlike A/C units that run continually, using potentially more electricity.
 Make sure it is the right size for your house.
 We ended up getting a unit for upstairs and one for downstairs.
 It was worth the expense and will pay for itself over time.